StatCan/aaw/docs/en/1-Experiments/Jupyter.md

 **More information on Jupyter [here](https://jupyter.org)**

+# Setup

 ## Get started with the examples

 When you started your server, it got loaded with a bunch of example notebooks.
+Double click to open the jupyter-notebooks folder.
 Great notebooks to start with are `R/01-R-Notebook-Demo.ipynb`, or the notebooks in `scikitlearn`. `pytorch` and `tensorflow` are great if you are familiar with machine learning.
 The `mapreduce-pipeline` and `ai-pipeline` are more advanced.